NCIS (TV series): NCIS: Los Angeles

 The two-part NCIS season-six episode "Legend" serves as the backdoor pilot of NCIS: Los Angeles.

 "Legend" introduces Chris O'Donnell as G. Callen, LL Cool J as Sam Hanna, Daniela Ruah as Kensi Blye, and Barrett Foa as Eric Beale.

 Rocky Carroll recurs on NCIS: Los Angeles as his NCIS character Director Leon Vance, while Pauley Perrette has appeared twice as Abby, and Michael Weatherly has appeared once as Anthony DiNozzo.
 NCIS guest stars reprising roles between series include David Dayan Fisher as CIA Officer Trent Kort, in the season finale of NCIS: Los Angeles, and Kelly Hu as Lee Wuan Kai in NCIS: Los Angeles and later in an episode of NCIS.

 John M. Jackson has appeared on NCIS: Los Angeles as his JAG character Admiral A. J. Chegwidden, while this series has also crossed over with Hawaii Five-0 and Scorpion.

 NCIS: New Orleans

 The two-part NCIS season-11 episode "Crescent City" serves as the backdoor pilot of NCIS: New Orleans.

 "Crescent City" introduces Scott Bakula as Dwayne Pride, Lucas Black as Christopher LaSalle, Zoe McLellan as Meredith Brody, and CCH Pounder as Loretta Wade.

 Rocky Carroll recurs as Director Leon Vance, while NCIS series regulars Mark Harmon, Michael Weatherly, Pauley Perrette, Sean Murray, Emily Wickersham, Wilmer Valderrama, David McCallum, and Brian Dietzen have all appeared as their NCIS characters.
 NCIS recurring cast members Meredith Eaton, Joe Spano, Diane Neal, and Leslie Hope have all guest-starred on NCIS: New Orleans.

-NCIS: Hawaiʻi

-The show NCIS: Hawaiʻi is a spin-off of the series NCIS and the fourth series in the NCIS franchise.
-It stars Vanessa Lachey as Jane Tennant, the Special Agent in Charge of a fictional team of special agents from the Naval Criminal Investigative Service based in Hawaiʻi.

-NCIS: Sydney

-The series NCIS: Sydney is the first spin-off for the NCIS franchise outside the United States and features Australian actors and producers.

-NCIS: Origins

-NCIS: Origins is an American television series, and the sixth installment in the NCIS franchise.
-It is a prequel to the original series, starting in 1991, and focusing on the early investigative career of the show's original protagonist Leroy Jethro Gibbs.